Userpilot/elixir-firestore/README.md

   * `:pool_size`: If the adapter supports pooling, you can tune its size depending on expected throughput.
 Note that configurable pool sizing is only supported for `:hackney` and `:ibrowse` HTTP adapters.
+  Note that pooling is only supported for `:hackney` and `:ibrowse` HTTP adapters.
+You can set this to `nil` to disable it, or if the adapter has no support for configurability.

   * `:read_only`: If `true`, it will not include any write operation related functions in the module.